Harris Hagan Harris Hagan

 Gambling advertising during lockdown

 As noted in our previous blog posts, the gambling industry is under a microscope during the current COVID-19 pandemic and has been subject to new expectations and guidance.
-Consideration must also be given to gambling advertising, and the ASA has published a “warning” to gambling operators to “pay even more attention to their responsibility under the [CAP and BCAP] Codes during these uncertain times”.
+Consideration must also be given to gambling advertising, and the ASA has published a “warning” to gambling operators to “pay even more attention to their responsibility under the Codes during these uncertain times”.

 The CAP and BCAP advertising codes make it clear that marketing of gambling products must not be: